rvthai/spotify-unwrapped/README.md

 ## Installation & Set Up

-1. [Register a Spotify App](https://developer.spotify.com/dashboard/applications) and add `http://localhost:8888/callback` as a Redirect URI in the app settings.
+1. Clone this repository.

-2. Clone this repository.
+2. [Register a Spotify App](https://developer.spotify.com/dashboard/applications) and add `http://localhost:8888/callback` as a Redirect URI in the app settings.

 3. Create an `.env` file in the root directory with the following configurations:

    ```
    CLIENT_ID=<your-client-id>
-   CLIENT_SECRET=<your-client-serent>
+   CLIENT_SECRET=<your-client-secret>
    REDIRECT_URI=https://localhost:8888/callback
    FRONTEND_URI=https://localhost:3000
    ```